College of the Environment Policy for Contribution to Student Meeting Attendance

 CoEnv realizes that presentation of original work at national or international meetings hosted by scientific/academic societies can truly accelerate the career of a student.
 Because grant and contract funding, unit-based funding sources, and/or individual resources are occasionally not enough to cover travel expenses, the CoEnv will competitively award travel grants to individual students on a one-time basis who are giving oral presentations of their original work (including co-authored work where the student is first author).
 In special circumstances, funding may be available for poster presentations (e.g., the conference only features poster presentations).
 If you are applying for funding for a poster presentation, please describe the special circumstances in your application and ask your faculty advisor also to do so in the letter of support.
 Without this explicit additional documentation, your application will not be considered.

-Applications for CoEnv funding must include a one page proposal listing the following.
+Applications for College funding must include a two-page proposal listing the following.
 Incomplete applications will not be considered.

 - Your name, department, and the degree you are pursuing; indicate whether you are:

 - Master’s Student

 - PhD Student – general exams not yet completed